tytydraco/yessleep/out/When_driving_late_never_upon_any_circumstances_dare_stop_your_vehicle.md

 For the first time in god knows how long I took my eyes away from the tree line, and onto the clock I kept on my dash.

-Before I could even make out the numbers on the clock, I saw in my peripherals something that sent fear down to the core of my heart.
+Before I could even make out the numbers, I saw in my peripherals something that sent fear down to the core of my heart.

 I slowly turned my head and as if to confirm the feelings of horror my whole body turned to ice.

-Upright on my two legs, and without breaking the leer it gave me, it again began to vocalize.
+Upright on two legs, and without breaking the leer it gave me, it again began to vocalize.

 “W…WHERE,” it let out in the same jarring tone, “H…A…V….E”